My favorite Photos and how they happened

 Finding new friends and travel mates has been pretty comfortable there.
 After we left “The Wall,” we formed a pack of six people.
 Two guys came just came north from San Diego.
 Two other boys we took along traveled from New Zealand to surf the Baja California.
 This constellation lasted for more than two months, and what an excellent time we had together.

-Panasonic GH4 | 24mm Canon Lense | F1.8 | 1/80 | ISO 200
+Panasonic GH4 | 24mm Canon Lense | F2.8 | 1/80 | ISO 300

 What a time that was!
 Undoubtedly one of my favorite black and white pictures.
-On Reid’s farm was a free camping site close to Lake Taupo in New Zealand.
-This place was a breeding ground for a new form of traveling hippie community.
+Reid’s farm was a free camping site close to Lake Taupo in New Zealand.
+This place was a breeding ground for a new traveling hippie community.
 I wrote a whole article about my life in this tiny paradise.
 Unfortunately, it got closed meanwhile.